Breakingviews - Democratic caucus mess is crying for an activist

 To speed things up, the Iowa Democratic Party used new a mobile app, which flopped.
 The delay prompted candidates to take matters into their own hands.
 Both Sanders and Mayor Pete Buttigieg claimed “victory,” while Warren argued the three were running neck and neck.
 The Iowa Democratic Party said on Tuesday it would publicize the outcome “as soon as possible today.”

-It isn’t the first time the government has showed utter failure on delivering on important promises.
+It isn’t the first time the Democrats have showed utter failure on delivering on important promises.
 When President Barack Obama’s administration launched a website to sign up for government-supported healthcare, it initially failed.
 The caucus is especially problematic for the Democrats, not least because Iowa is first out of the gate and has enormous influence.

 Activists prey on this type of incompetence, and often they seek to overthrow those who are in charge.
 Third Point founder Dan Loeb’s assault on Campbell Soup in 2018 – where he took on entrenched family members who owned a large chunk of the stock – is a great example.
 Peltz’s Trian Fund Management cracked into General Electric in 2015 after decades of poor leadership and a bloated Byzantine structure battered the stock.
 Last year Singer’s Elliott Management took a stake in AT&T, whose roots date back more than 140 years.

-Note: This item has been corrected to change “government” to “Democrats” in the first sentence of the fifth paragraph.